Betty Hutton: In popular culture

-Hutton's music has been used in popular media, including the post-apocalyptic franchise Fallout, where her songs "It's a Man" and "He's a Demon, He's a Devil, He's a Doll" appeared in Fallout 4's in-game soundtrack.
-"It's a Man" also appeared in the 2024 Fallout episode "Target".
+Her music has also featured in the post-apocalyptic franchise Fallout, where her songs "It's a Man" and "He's a Demon, He's a Devil, He's a Doll" appeared in Fallout 4's in-game soundtrack.
+"It's a Man" also appeared in the 2024 Fallout episode "Target" along with "He's a Demon, He's a Devil, He's a Doll" which appears in the 2025 Fallout second season episode of "The Demon In The Snow".